Analogies compare two different things, in order to point out similarities.

 Hebrew scroll & silver Torah pointer.

-Beyond those uncontested biblical facts, God also approved of polygamy in Deuteronomy 21:15-17, 2 Samuel 12:7-8 and 2 Chronicles 24:2-3.
-Please read those verses several times and think about them.
+Beyond those uncontested biblical facts, God also affirmed of polygamy in Deuteronomy 21:15-17, 2 Samuel 12:7-8 and 2 Chronicles 24:2-3.
+Please read those verses several times and think about them until you understand them.

 Remember that God's followers in the Old Testament did not use political or religious campaigns to try to change the law of Moses to prohibit polygamy like some anti-gay Christians attempt to prohibit gay marriage today.